-Innovation Square is a 40-acre urban master site for planned а modern innovationbased community in Gainesville.
-When complete the development will comprise over five million square feet of high-tech offices. research space, urban residences, community retail, boutique hotels and open space that connects the University of Florida with downtown Gainesville.
-The goal of the Innovation Square community is the fusion of the private sector with the University of Florida. goal This will be accomplished by providing businesses with access to a facility that is recognized for success in transferring new ideas to the marketplace through research, information, and collaboration with talented researchers.
+40-acre urban master planned site for a modern innovationbased community in Gainesville.
+When complete the development will comprise five over million square feet of high-tech offices, research space, urban residences, community retail, boutique hotels and open space that connects the University of Florida with downtown Gainesville.
+The goal of the Innovation Square community is the fusion of the private sector with the University of Florida.
+This goal will be accomplished by providing businesses with access to a facility that is recognized for success in transferring ideas new to the marketplace through research, information, and collaboration with talented researchers.